beHqo/MockStore/README.md

 - **Run the App**

-    - Choose your desired run configuration (e.g., Android emulator or physical device).
+    - Choose your desired run configuration.
     - Click the green Run ▶️ button in the toolbar.
     - The app should build and launch, displaying the product list.